-Experienced session vocalist and instrumentalist in Nashville, TN.
-Available for hire to record guitar tracks as well as lead vocals and/or harmonies as well as any lead or rhythm guitar tracks.
-Played alongside country music legend Keith Urban at the age of 16 on the American Country Awards on FOX.
-At 18, was part of the Top 24 of American Idol Season XIV.
+Session vocalist and instrumentalist in Nashville, TN.
+Available for hire to record guitar tracks as well as lead vocals and/or harmonies.
+Was part of the Top 24 of American Idol Season XIV.
+Played guitar alongside country music legend Keith Urban at the American Country Awards on FOX.
 Currently touring and booking sessions.

 10 Reviews - 1 Repeat ClientEndorse Riley Bria